 Back when I was in grad school, I’d get this weird feeling whenever I was under a considerable amount of stress.
 It felt like I’d swallowed a chunk of peanut butter and it had gotten lodged in my throat.
-I felt pressure in my chest and had trouble taking adequate breaths– it would last for days or weeks depending, but was annoying more than it was physically concerning.
-Eventually, I figured out that it was reflux, a common reaction to stress.
-I figured out how to manage it and I eventually graduated, which cured it entirely!
+I felt pressure in my chest and had trouble taking adequate breaths.
+It would last for days or weeks, depending, but was annoying more than it was physically concerning.
+Eventually, I figured out it was reflux, a common reaction to stress.
+I figured out how to manage it and I eventually graduated, which cured it entirely.

 Politics will not steal my joy.

 The nightly news will not steal my joy.

 My own little happy ending?
 I found a dress for the wedding this week.
 I bought it at Macy’s, where a Muslim woman in a headscarf rang my purchase, and an African-American saleswoman stopped by to fawn over the grinning baby in my stroller.
 The three of us spent a few minutes chatting about the wedding, travel, and a new grandbaby for one of the saleswomen before wishing each other well and going our separate ways.
 No ground-breaking racial or ethnic reconciliation, just a gentle reminder that no matter what the news says or what the candidates say, our country is not defined by hate and fear, God is still on His throne, He is still our joy.